 Triads can be used harmonically, as chords and melodically, as single notes.
 Triads are a great way to get started with creating melodic solos and improvising.

-In my personal experience and experience with students these are the first real challenging chords after the basic open position chords and movable basic chords.
+In my personal experience and experience with students these are the first real challenging chords after the basic open position chords and basic movable form chords.

 End of Lesson - Thanks, Hope You Enjoyed It!